Northern Gulf of Mexico Bays, Sounds and Estuaries IMMA

 Summary

-The IMMA encompasses inland and marine coastal waters up to the 5m depth contour between Vermilion Bay (Louisiana) in the west and Choctawhatchee Bay (Florida) in the east.
-It encompasses a diverse range of coastal and estuarine marine habitats, strongly influenced by freshwater inflow from rivers (including the Mississippi).
+The Northern Gulf of Mexico Bays, Sounds and Estuaries IMMA encompasses inland and marine coastal waters up to the 5 m depth contour between Vermilion Bay (Louisiana) in the west and Choctawhatchee Bay (Florida) in the east.
+The IMMA encompasses a diverse range of coastal and estuarine marine habitats, strongly influenced by freshwater inflow from rivers (including the Mississippi).
 The primary habitats present include salt marshes, seagrass meadows, tidal flats, oyster reefs, estuarine habitats and several barrier islands.
 Many of these bays and inlets host small resident populations of common bottlenose dolphins (Tursiops truncatus).

 Description of Qualifying Criteria